DUI Immigration Status Overview

 Another option would be to call the local Customs and Border Protection (CBP) deferred inspection office for this information.

-In the absence of formal communication regarding your visa being revoked, the safest approach would be assuming your visa has been revoked and starting the application process for a new one.
+In the absence of formal communication regarding your visa being revoked due to a California DUI conviction or criminal history, the safest approach would be to assume your visa has been revoked and start the application process for a new one.

 Why You Should Contact an Immigration Lawyer for Your DUI Conviction